modxorg/Docs/en/case-studies-and-tutorials/creating-a-blog-in-modx-revolution.md

  Before we start, though, it's important to note that how you structure your posts within the section is totally up to you.
 You can add year and month container Resources to put these posts in, or just post them directly within the section.
 It's totally up to you.

-<div class="note"> If you choose to have date/year or sub-containers, make sure they have Hide from Menus checked, so that they wont show up in your getResources calls. </div> Remember, though, that whatever structure you build under the sections, that's not going to determine your navigation - [Archivist](/extras/revo/archivist "Archivist") will handle that.
+ If you choose to have date/year or sub-containers, make sure they have Hide from Menus checked, so that they wont show up in your getResources calls.

+ Remember, though, that whatever structure you build under the sections, that's not going to determine your navigation - [Archivist](/extras/revo/archivist "Archivist") will handle that.
 What it will determine, however, is the URL of your blog posts.
 So have fun.

 ### Adding a New Blog Post